 This is one of the operators with the greatest coverage in LATAM and Spain.
 So, if you are a customer of this company, you’ll be happy to know that it already has the eSIM service in several countries, among which we find: Argentina, Colombia, Chile, Ecuador, and Spain.

 AT&T is one of the main operators in North America and one of the largest out there.
-So, of course, it should always be at the forefront, so yes, indeed if you are a user of this operator, you can buy an eSIM with them.
+So, of course, it should always be at the forefront, so yes, indeed if you are a user of this operator, you can buy a prepaid eSIM USA with them.
 This is in Mexico and the United States.

 If you are in Brazil and want to buy an eSIM for everyday use, you can do so with VIVO, as it offers this service there.